Topological Sensitivity Analysis for the Location of Small Cavities in Stokes Flow.

-[show abstract][hide abstract] ABSTRACT: The moulds filling process may generate flaws consisting in small gas bubbles trapped inside the material, which weaken the solidity of the casted piece.
-We consider here the inverse problem of determining these small size flaws locations from velocities boundary measurements.
+ABSTRACT The moulds' filling process may generate flaws consisting of small gas bubbles trapped inside the material, which weaken the solidity of the casted piece.
+We consider here the inverse problem of determining these small size flaws' locations from velocities boundary measurements.
 The fluid flow is described by a simplified model based on the Stokes system.
-A numerical algorithm based on the topological sensitivity analysis applied to an energy like misfit functional, is worked out to that end.
+A numerical algorithm based on the topological sensitivity analysis applied to an energy-like misfit functional is worked out to that end.

 ABSTRACT: This article is concerned with establishing the topological sensitivity (TS) against the nucleation of small trial inclusions of an energy-like cost function.
 The latter measures the discrepancy between two time-harmonic elastodynamic states (respectively defined, for cases where overdetermined boundary data is available for identification purposes, in terms of Dirichlet or Neumann boundary data for the same reference solid) as the strain energy of their difference.
 Such cost function constitutes a particular form of error in constitutive relation and may be used for e.g. defect identification.
 The TS is expressed in terms of four elastodynamic fields, namely the free and adjoint solutions for Dirichlet or Neumann data.
 A similar result is also given for the linear acoustic scalar case.
 A synthetic numerical example where the TS result is used for the qualitative identification of an inclusion is presented for a simple 2D acoustic configuration.Comptes Rendus Mecanique 07/2010; 338(7):377-389. · 1.05 Impact Factor